MaelDieudonne/MLOps/README.md

-# The IMDb Reviews Tracker :clapper:
+# :film_frames: The IMDb Reviews Tracker :star:
 This project tracks the reception of movies based on user reviews published on [IMDb](https://www.imdb.com).
 It was realised during the [Deployment of Data Science Projects](https://www.ensae.fr/courses/6052-mise-en-production-des-projets-de-data-science) course at ENSAE (see the [companion website](https://ensae-reproductibilite.github.io/website/)).

-## 1. Implementation
+## :wrench: Implementation
 There are 5 main components:
 - ***Dynamic web scraping*** to retrieve reviews dynamically from the IMDb website.
 - ***Aspect-based sentiment analysis*** to extract information from the reviews.